automata-network/docs/docs/mev/solutions/approaches.md

 1. Front-running as a Service (FaaS) or MEV Auctions (MEVA)
 2. MEV Minimization/Prevention

 At Automata Network we are in the Defense camp.
-Our solution Conveyor uses privacy (SGX and ORAM) to minimize MEV.
+Our solution Conveyor ingests transactions and outputs transactions in a determined order.
+This creates a front-running-free zone that removes the chaos of transaction reordering.